-- If you’re not yet in the Self Coaching Scholars program, Click Here to sign up today before we close the doors!
+- If you’re not yet in the Get Coached program, Click Here to sign up today before we close the doors!

 Welcome to The Life Coach School podcast, where it’s all about real clients, real problems, and real coaching.
 And now your host, Master Coach Instructor, Brooke Castillo.

 Hey.
 Hey there, how are you guys?
 Wow, let me just tell you guys something.
 This has been the year of blowing my own damn mind.
 It has been such an awesome, awesome year.
 We have done some amazing stuff in our business, and I always talk about it being my business, but I have a business partner in case you didn't know, my husband Chris.
 And I keep looking at each other and like - I told him, I'm like, "What if these are the good old days?"